Blank0211/dotfiles/README.md

 # Symlinks
-Run symlinks.ps1 to create symlinks for configs
+Run symlinks.ps1 to create symlinks for all configs.

 Neovim:
 ```powershell